arbelna/World-Cup-2026-Bracket/README.md

 ![All-teams-seen cumulative error by stage](./docs/img/cumulative_bracket_error.png)

 Taken together: the market calibrates slightly better on the teams that advance (lower qualifier Brier), but the model concentrates more probability mass on the scenarios that actually happen (better recall and cumulative coverage at late stages).
 For bracket prediction - where correctly identifying the likely finalists and winner matters most - the model's late-stage advantage is the more relevant result.
+Full analysis in [`Bracket_Simulations/results.md`](Bracket_Simulations/results.md).

 ## Quick start